SPRINGFIELD TOWNSHIP ARTS AND ENRICHMENT COUNCIL

 Class I and Class II Directors shall serve overlapping two (2) year terms with each other and the Class II Directors shall serve overlapping terms unto themselves.

 Class I Directors shall serve a term beginning on January 1st of even-numbered years.
-One Class II Director shall serve a term beginning on January 1st of odd-numbered years and the other shall serve a term beginning on January 1st of even-numbered years.
+One Class II Director shall serve a term beginning on January 1st of odd-numbered years and the two other Class II Directors shall serve a term beginning on January 1st of even-numbered years.

-In order to ensure that the Director terms overlap in compliance with this section, the initial term of Class I Directors shall be from January 1, 2017 to January 1, 2020, and the initial term of the Class II Director serving during even-numbered years shall be from January 1, 2017 to January 1, 2018, and the initial term of the Class II Director serving during odd-numbered years shall be from January 1, 2017 to January 1, 2019.
+In order to ensure that the Class II Director terms overlap in compliance with this section, as amended in 2019, the term of the even-numbered Class II Director currently serving until January 1, 2020 shall be extended to January 1, 2024 and the initial term of the additional even-numbered Class II Director shall be from January 1, 2020 to January 1, 2022.
+The term of the odd-numbered Class II Director shall be unchanged and shall be from January 1, 2019 to January 1, 2021.

 There shall be no term limits for Class I or Class II Directors.